HyperGraphPro: Progress-Aware Reinforcement Learning for Structure-Guided Hypergraph RAG: Experiments

 \subsection{Experimental Results}

 We evaluate our proposed methods using two variants of \texttt{Qwen2.5-Instruct}~(3B and 7B) in Table~\ref{T2}.
-From the table, our ProGraph-R1 consistently achieves the best average performance, showing remarkable improvements over both naive generation and retrieval-augmented baselines.
+HyperGraphPro consistently achieves the best average performance, showing remarkable improvements over both naive generation and retrieval-augmented baselines.
 With \texttt{Qwen2.5-3B-Instruct}, our method reaches an average F1 of 54.56, compared to 49.89 from the strongest baseline (Graph-R1).
 Similarly, under the \texttt{Qwen2.5-7B-Instruct}, our method achieves the highest overall performance with an average F1 of 59.38, improving upon the best baseline (Graph-R1, 55.94) by more than 3.4 points.
-Note that the performance improvement of ProGraph-R1 is relatively higher on multi-hop question answering datasets such as 2Wiki., HotpotQA, and MuSiQue, compared to NQ dataset.
+Note that the performance improvement of HyperGraphPro is relatively higher on multi-hop question answering datasets such as 2Wiki., HotpotQA, and MuSiQue, compared to NQ dataset.
 These results highlight that our step-aware graph evolution and policy optimization helps more effective reasoning on complex question answering tasks.